myrpg-fun/lizzi/README.md

         this.set({
             header: 'Example',
-            description: 'This is zzField example'
+            description: 'This is Field example'
         })
     }
 }